Solcon/netbox-gitlab/README.md

 First, add `netbox_gitlab` to your `/opt/netbox/local_requirements.txt` file.
 Create it if it doesn't exist.

+If you are using a local version of the plugin, for example for development, add `-e /opt/path/to/plugin` instead.

 Then enable the plugin in `/opt/netbox/netbox/netbox/configuration.py`, like:

 ```python